 The whole experience was intense.
 We were knackered.

 The next day started with a light shower.
-It was the first actual spots of rain we’ve seen and by the time we got out it had basically stopped.
+It was the first actual spots of rain we’ve seen, but by the time we got out it had basically stopped.

-Given it is monsoon season and we knew just a couple of days before it had rained heavily for a few days in both Amritsar and Lahore (evidence by flooded streets) we felt we’d been lucky.
+Given it’s monsoon season and we knew just a couple of days before it had rained heavily for a few days in both Amritsar and Lahore (evidence by flooded streets) we felt we’d been lucky.
 It cooled it down to a really nice temperature too.

-We headed back to the old city and the autorickshaw dropped us at a park entrance so we could walk to Lahore Fort.
+We headed back to the old city.
+The auto-rickshaw dropped us at a park entrance so we could walk to Lahore Fort.
 A UNESCO World Heritage site, built by Mughal emperor Akbar in 1566 it was damaged, rebuilt, restored and then added to by subsequent Mughal, Sikh and British rulers.
-It is believed that the site conceals some of Lahore’s most ancient remains.
+It’s believed that the site conceals some of Lahore’s most ancient remains.
 While comparable to other great Mughal forts in India it is not elaborate and has something of an abandoned feel.

 With so many different aspects to the fort we hired a guide, we declined the official one that approached us first and went with the unofficial for half the price (500 rupees, NZ$6)

 Next we visited the adjacent Badshahi Masjid (Mosque), Lahore’s signature landmark.
 Completed in 1671 under the Mughal Emperor Aurangzeb it has beautiful cream marble domes and carved red sandstone inlaid with marble.
 The four 53m high minarets guard the courtyard, the largest mosque courtyard in the world (capacity 100,000).
 In the centre is the Tomb of Allama Mohammed Iqbal, a philosopher poet who in the 1930’s first postulated the idea of an independent Pakistan.
 The whole building sits atop a platform, designed to save the mosque in case of flooding.